 So what are some of the benefits that diversity, cognitive or otherwise, can actually bring to a company?
 Here are four key benefits that increased diversity can bring to your business:

 - Better Problem Solving

 - People of diverse backgrounds have had to learn to solve problems in different ways.
-For example, the person who grew up in a low-income environment had to solve problems that a more affluent child never had to face.
+For example, a child in a low-income environment had to solve problems that a more affluent child never had too.
 Those lessons could easily be utilized when there is a scarcity of resources for specific projects.

 - Increased Innovation

 - Creativity is “a mental process in which two or more bits of information come together.”
 Getting creative is about mixing up your thinking process to open yourself to new ways of putting things together.
 Obviously, when you have a more diverse team of people doing this, you can get more creativity flowing.

 - Increased Productivity